ABOUT US

 OUR APPROACH

-Our approach to environmental preservation in the Cycladic islands prioritizes the empowerment of locals and the co-designing of solutions based on community needs.
+Our approach to environmental preservation in the Cycladic and Aegean islands prioritizes the empowerment of locals and the co-designing of solutions based on community needs.
 By working in partnership with local stakeholders and providing support tailored to their priorities, mentoring, capacity building and networking opportunities, we effectively address environmental challenges and promote sustainable development in the region.

 OUR PEOPLE